filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-collaborator-services.md

 Now, the tests are shorter and better express their intent.
 To isolate tests, we can use the [`reset_wiremock_container_on_teardown`][tomodachi_testcontainers.pytest.reset_wiremock_container_on_teardown] fixture to delete all WireMock stub mappings between tests.
-It ensures that all tests explicitly configure API mocks for their test scenario and don't depend on previously executed tests.
+It ensures that all tests explicitly configure API mocks for their test scenario and don't depend on mocks configured in previously executed tests.

 ```py title="tests/test_app.py" hl_lines="6 8 14 32 45"
 --8<-- "docs_src/getting_started/orders/test_app002.py"